SignalK/specification/gitbook-docs/connection.md

 The server MAY provide the following values:

-* `self` is the unique identifier of the vessel using the URN format specified for the `uuid` field in the Signal K schema
+* `self` is the unique identifier of the vessel using the URN format specified for the `uuid` field in the Signal K schema.
+It may also use the URN format specified for the `mmsi` field in the Signal K schema if it exists.
-* `server` is the name of the Signal K server software, e.g. signalk-server-node
+* `swname` is the name of the Signal K server software, e.g. signalk-server-node
-* `version` is the version of the Signal K server software
+* `swvers` is the version of the Signal K server software

-An example DNS-SD record set might look something like this
+An example DNS-SD record set is shown below.

 ```
 Service data for service 'signalk-http' of type '_signalk-http._tcp' in domain 'local' on 4.0: